terotests/_channels/README.md

    __id : "myGuid"
 }
 ```
-The journal is file has changes to the main file Object like this:
+The journal is file has changes to the main file Object, the might look like this:

 ```javascript
 [4,"x",50,null, "myGuid"]